osmond/flora/README.md

   - Delete events and associated images

 - 📅 **Daily Task List**
+  - Generates tasks from each plant's `waterEvery` and `fertEvery` intervals
   - Shows upcoming care tasks grouped by date
   - Complete or snooze tasks directly from the list
   - Swipe right on a task to mark it as done